 The Practitioner Only Detox Programs are simple and easy to follow, and I also have your back to support you.
 I’ve undertaken them myself, and coached many, many clients through the process.

 Depending on what is going on for your health right now, the length of the program can be 2 – 6 weeks.

 If you are interested in your own detox program, then drop me an email email@example.com or book in for an online consultation via the Bookings page.

 I also have a free 3 Day Cleanse Program which is a good place to start.
 I designed this program to be gentle yet effective, and today it is one of my most popular downloaded resources.
-You can get a copy by signing up below.
+Grab it for free on the Resources page.

 I've noticed that when I go a bit overboard with eating and indulgence in December, my energy drops way down.
 I start to rely on sugary treats and caffeine to get through each day, which of course makes the cycle so much worse.